A hearty, herby stew with melt in the mouth pork shoulder and creamy cannellini beans.

 When the pork is cooked, lift out of the dish and leave to one side.
 Put the casserole onto the hob on a high heat and reduce the sauce to thicken slightly.
 Add the drained cannellini beans to warm through.

 Return the pork to the pan and break up into chunks.
-Chop the remaining oregano and add to the stew, along with the creme fraiche.
-Check for seasoning and serve with a bowl of seasonal greens.
+Stir in the cream, check for seasoning and serve with a bowl of seasonal greens.